 After all the ballots were tabulated, the tournament director announced that, although it was close, UCLA had won.
 As we made our way over our team Zoom debrief to commiserate, we reflected on what we had accomplished.
 We put all we had on the table throughout unorthodox circumstances and still managed to grow as advocates—and finish at second place in the nation.
 If you’d like to see our team in all its glory, you can watch the final round here.

 The backgrounds have been put away, the camera stands taken down, and the Google Folders closed, but our fires remain lit.
 I, for one, can’t wait to see what we accomplish next.

-Spencer Pahlke has been the Program Director of the Berkeley Law Trial Team since 2007.
+Spencer Pahlke has been the head coach of the Berkeley Law Trial Team since 2007.
 Spencer teaches the Trial Competitions Course, a mandatory class for all Trial Team Members, and he oversees all the Trial Team’s competitions.
 Spencer is also a Shareholder at Walkup, Melodia, Kelly & Schoenberger, where his practice focuses on catastrophic personal injury and wrongful death cases involving defective medical devices, vehicular collisions, dangerous conditions of public and private property, and medical malpractice.